Manifold Alignment for Semantically Aligned Style Transfer: Related Work

 \subsection{Manifold Alignment}

-The objective of manifold alignment is to align two sets of data from two manifold distributions in a common subspace by leveraging the correspondences between these two, where the correspondence information is usually in the form of pairwise similarity.
+The objective of manifold alignment is to align two sets of data from two manifold distributions in a common subspace by leveraging the correspondences between the two, where the correspondence information is usually in the form of pairwise similarity.
 Depending on whether the correspondence information is provided or not, there are semi-supervised~\cite{DBLP:conf/ijcai/WangM11,DBLP:conf/aistats/HamLS05,lin2006inter} and unsupervised manifold alignment methods~\cite{DBLP:conf/ijcai/WangM09,cui2014generalized,pei2011unsupervised}.
 Generally, manifold alignment algorithms are designed to learn a common subspace which preserves both the cross manifold correspondence and the original manifold structures.
-In this paper, different from previous methods, we introduce orthogonality constraints on the projection matrices.
-With these constraints, we show the loss term to preserve the original manifold structure is of fixed value and therefore the proposed manifold alignment method is designed to maintain only the cross manifold correspondence information.
+Different from existing methods, the proposed alignment method aligns the two distributions in the style features' subspace instead of the common subspace.